 Raised interior port stem to reduce backflow of sputum or other fluids.

-An additional pluggable breathing/service port is included.
+Pluggable breathing/service port is included.

 Latex and Silicone neck seals are available in multiple sizes.
 Each size fits wide range and can be trimmed for comfort.